open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-cross-chain-messaging.md

 1. **Decentralized Finance (DeFi) Innovations**: By enabling cross-chain transactions, DeFi platforms can offer users more diverse and flexible financial products.
 Users can seamlessly execute complex operations, such as lending and borrowing across multiple blockchain networks, enhancing their financial strategies without being confined to a single ledger.

 2. **Cross-Chain NFT Markets**: With interoperable blockchain platforms, NFTs can be transferred and validated across different networks, unlocking wider marketplaces and audiences.
 Arbitrum’s cross-chain capabilities make it feasible for NFT creators and collectors to expand their interactions beyond the limitations of one blockchain.
+Explore more about [NFT marketplaces](https://www.license-token.com/wiki/nft-marketplaces-comparison) and their comparison.

 3. **Supply Chain and IoT**: The cross-chain messaging offered by Arbitrum can facilitate seamless interactions in supply chain management and IoT systems, where data needs to be exchanged across different platforms efficiently and reliably.
+Learn more about [blockchain in supply chain](https://www.license-token.com/wiki/blockchain-in-supply-chain).

 4. **Governance and DAOs**: Cross-chain messaging can enable decentralized autonomous organizations (DAOs) to function more effectively by allowing members from different blockchain ecosystems to participate and vote on decisions.
 This fosters a more global and inclusive governance structure.